isomerpages/moe-chijpritoapayoh/index.md

       alt: History of CHIJ
   - infopic:
       title: Highlights
-      description: Ms Vivienne Lim, IJ Board of Management Chairperson, shares her reflections and gratitude as we conclude another meaningful year.
+      description: Ms Vivienne Lim, Chairperson of the CHIJ Board of Management, shares her reflections and gratitude as we conclude another meaningful year.
       button: Read More
       url: /events/
       image: /images/events3.jpg